rdeneau/gitbook-fsharp-training/types-monadic/5-computation-expressions.md

 {% hint style="success" %}
 #### Another trick regarding types

-As a F# developer in a .NET team using only C#, feel free to use these materials (both git-book and slides) to train your team.

 💡 Any type can be turned into a CE by adding builder methods as extensions.
 {% endhint %}